privacyguides/privacyguides.org/docs/multi-factor-authentication.en.md

  The Nitrokey Pro 2, Nitrokey Storage 2, and the upcoming Nitrokey 3 supports system integrity verification for laptops with the [Coreboot](https://www.coreboot.org/) + [Heads](https://osresearch.net/) firmware.
 Purism's [Librem Key](https://puri.sm/products/librem-key/) is a rebranded NitroKey Pro 2 with similar firmware and can also be used for the same purposes.

- The Nitrokey has an open-source firmware, unlike the YubiKey.
+Nitrokey's firmware is open-source, unlike the YubiKey.
 The firmware on modern NitroKey models (except the **NitroKey Pro 2**) is updatable.

 !!! tip